There is hope.

 ACOFP, ABIHM, ASAM

 One must understand that there is a biochemical component to opiate addiction if one wants to create long-term recovery.
 All someone has to do is read the current headlines to know that we have learned this the hard way.
-Medication-assisted treatment (MAT) gives us the opportunity to level the biochemical playing field.
+Medication for substance use disorders gives us the opportunity to level the biochemical playing field.
 This finally gives patients the real opportunity to work on the challenging psychological, social, emotional, psychiatric and trauma work that often needs to be done to create the long-term safety net to keep opioids at bay.
-Whether using injectable naltrexone (Vivitrol), or opiate replacement therapy (ORT) via buprenorphine or methadone, attention to this biochemistry is integral to treatment success.
-Ignoring this biochemical component is at a patient’s peril and often leads to treatment failure.
+Whether using injectable naltrexone (Vivitrol), or medications for opioid use disorder (MOUD) via buprenorphine or methadone, attention to this biochemistry is integral to treatment success.